-Berkshire - This breed came from England.
+Berkshire-This breed came from England.
 These animals have black bodies with white feet, tails, and faces.
 They also have sound skeletons; dish snouts; and short, erect ears.

-Chester White - This breed was developed in Pennsylvania.
-These animals have white bodies and medium-sized, editor pyr-earcs, Bolkhaye are also good mothers.
+Chester White- This breed was developed in Pennsylvania.
+These animals have white bodies and medieum-sized, droopy ears.
+They are also good mothers.